-When a buyer comes to you who is interested in using social media, then you want to make sure you are maximising their return.
+When a vendor comes to you who is interested in using social media, then you want to make sure you are maximising the return.
 This means making sure the leads generated are captured and converted into either buyers or future sellers.

 Below is an outline for a listing campaign that can help you generate anywhere from 30-120 leads over 30 days, which you can use to help your business grow.

 When you run a Facebook campaign, you need to be sure that the page you sending people to is a dedicated funnel, meaning that it’s built with a specific purpose in mind.
 Otherwise, you run the risk of people clicking away before you’ve had the chance to capture their attention.

 A good way to do this is to set up a two-step funnel.
 This usually consists of asking people to put their information in before being able to access additional information about the property.
 You can also set this up so that you get a notification every time someone enters their information, which hand delivers a lead to you.
 It’s then up to you to contact that person to find out how you can help them.

 There are many different things you can do within the Facebook advertising platform.
 But one of the simplest is to do an “engagement” campaign.
 These are designed to help you build engagement around a particular post, and they are really easy to set up.